aws/copilot-cli/site/content/docs/commands/storage-init.md

 $ copilot storage init
 ```
 ## What does it do?
-`copilot storage init` creates a new storage resource attached to one of your services, accessible from inside your service container via a friendly environment variable.
-You can specify either *S3* or *DynamoDB* as the resource type.
+`copilot storage init` creates a new storage resource attached to one of your workloads, accessible from inside your service container via a friendly environment variable.
+You can specify either *S3*, *DynamoDB*, *RDS* as the resource type.

 After running this command, the CLI creates an `addons` subdirectory inside your `copilot/service` directory if it does not exist.
 When you run `copilot svc deploy`, your newly initialized storage resource is created in the environment you're deploying to.
 By default, only the service you specify during `storage init` will have access to that storage resource.